MahApps/mahapps.com/input/docs/dialogs/custom-dialogs.md

 }
 ```

 It is `protected`, so this lives in a dialog class of your own, which a custom dialog is anyway.
+While the dialog is up it names the window showing it; once it is hidden again it falls back to the window the constructor was given, or to `null` if it was given none, so a dialog that outlives its window does not hold on to it.

 :::{.alert .alert-warning}
 **In a released version `OwningWindow` is only filled in by a constructor that was given the window.** `new ExportDialog(this)` and the `ShowMetroDialogAsync<TDialog>()` overload have one, a dialog built with its parameterless constructor and then passed to `ShowMetroDialogAsync` does not, because showing a dialog never set it.
 On `develop` adding a dialog to a window sets it, fixed by [#4601](https://github.com/MahApps/MahApps.Metro/issues/4601).
 Before that, fall back to the visual tree, which is what the library itself does to find the theme of a dialog: